MacKley History, Family Crest & Coats of Arms

 Some of the MacKley family moved to Ireland, but this topic is not covered in this excerpt.
-Another 129 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first MacKleys to arrive on North American shores:

 MacKley Settlers in United States in the 17th Century

 - John Mackley, who landed in Maryland in 1675

 MacKley Settlers in United States in the 18th Century

 - Eliz Mackley, who arrived in Virginia in 1712

 Some of the first settlers of this family name were:

 MacKley Settlers in Canada in the 18th Century